EvilsmileX/Flash_App_Template/README.md

 # Flask App Template

 The code (template) is designed for a simple Flask app with several useful Flask modules.
-It's used to generate a web APIs or pages quickly for development, and been deployed by uWSGI in production environment.
+It's used to generate web APIs or pages quickly for development, and been deployed by uWSGI in production environment.
 It's also a good practice for you to write your next Flask app.

 ## Cloning the code base